 No Products in the Cart

 At Off the Wall On the Fence, our mission is to help people reframe the way they think about decorating outdoor spaces.
-As part of that mission, we are working with Canadian artists to bring their amazing works into the light!
-Artists Outdoors features limited edition weatherproof prints of works by Canadian artists.
+That's why we're proud to work with talented and emerging artists to bring their amazing works into the light!
+Our own Artists Outdoors program supports artists in several ways - from offering discounts on prints of their own works to featuring them in our galleries and promotions.

 Michael Peech is a self-taught artist living in Grafton, Ontario.
 Using acrylics, oils and various mixed mediums, Peech works to bring together light and colour in varied and unique stylings.
 After a hiatus from painting, Michael moved to the country room to bring new influences and experience to his paintings.
 Country living has inspired a new palette and range of subjects to work with.
 Peech’s work has been featured in exhibitions and galleries across the country, and his paintings can be found in private collections throughout Canada, the USA, and Europe.